timmehlui/GeoChemNet/README.md

 Python 3.9.7 <br />
 numpy 1.23.5 <br />
 pandas 1.3.4 <br />
-scipy 1.12.0 <br />
 matplotlib 3.5.3 <br />
 networkx 2.8.4 <br />
 pyrolite 0.3.1 <br />
+scikit-learn 0.24.2 <br />
+ipywidgets 7.6.5 <br />

 Files <br />
-GeoChemNet_v1.1.1.ipnyb is the main Jupyter notebook where you can visualize your datasets <br /> Full_Protocol_for_GeoChemNet_Usage.docx describes suggested steps used to properly use the tool <br /> CHANGELOG.md documents the changes that have occured since the original publication of GeoChemNet <br />
+GeoChemNet_Product_v1.2.ipnyb is the main Jupyter notebook where you can visualize your datasets <br /> Full Protocol for GeoChemNet Usage.docx describes suggested steps used to properly use the tool <br /> CHANGELOG.md documents the changes that have occured since the original publication of GeoChemNet <br />
 GeoChemNetOriginalEnvironment.yaml is the environment that can be loaded into Anaconda to make sure packages work <br />
 WorldEnergy2024.csv is the testing dataset used in the Youtube Tutorial to try out GeoChemNet.
 Energy Institute - Statistical Review of World Energy (2025).